MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/mtp-configure-self-healing.md

    Need help?
 See [Turn on Microsoft Threat Protection](https://docs.microsoft.com/microsoft-365/security/mtp/mtp-enable).

-## Review or change the automation level for self-healing
+## Review or change the automation level for device groups

 Whether automated investigations run, and whether remediation actions are taken automatically or only upon approval depend on how certain settings, such as your device group policies, are configured.